• Skip to primary navigation

 The best options are Smoked Harissa or Rose Harissa but you can use any store brought Harissa.

-The amount of Harissa Paste used here is 2 1/2 tbsp.
-You can add more or less accordion to your preference.
+The amount of Harissa Paste can be adjusted according to your preference.

-You may need to add an additional pinch of sugar to the dish towards the end if the tomatoes are a little sour.
+You may need to add an additional pinch of sugar to the dish towards the end if the tomato puree is too acidic.

 You can use Single Cream instead.